OpenEnergyDashboard/OED/README.md

 ### Contributions ###

 We welcome others to contribute to this project by writing code for submission or collaborating with us.
-Before contributing, please sign our CLA [here](https://goo.gl/forms/eSBFPoGA0ycdKtzi2).
+Before contributing, please sign our Contributor License Agreement [here](https://goo.gl/forms/eSBFPoGA0ycdKtzi2).
 If you have any questions or concerns feel free to email us at oed@beloit.edu.
 ### Contact: ###

-To contact us, send an email to oed@beloit.edu.
+To contact us, send an email to oed@beloit.edu or open an issue on GitHub.